dantheta/ipn_responder/README.md

 Add a template.txt and template.html file (both files are needed for multipart emails).

+The script can use separate templates for recurring payments, named recurring_template.html and recurring_template.txt.

+The filenames and locations can be changed in the config file.

 ## Templates

 The responder script supports two templates, one plain text and one HTML.
 The template engine will replace text variables enclosed in curly braces.
 The three parameters currently supported are: